owasp-cloud-security/owasp-cloud-security/README.md

 ### Documenting controls

 Behaviour Driven Development (BDD) expresses an idea such as a requirement or user experience in a way that is natural to read but can be tested as code.
-BDD seems to fit particularly well for security as it allows technical experts to express requirements for mitigating controls as something that can be easily understood by management and auditors and then prove that those requirements are being met through the use of continuous testing.
+BDD seems to fit particularly well for security as it allows technical experts to express requirements for mitigating controls as something that can be easily understood by management and auditors, and then prove that those requirements are being met through the use of continuous testing.
 Gherkin, the language generally used for BDD, is mostly agnostic to the underlying implementation.
-This allows different organisations to take the exact same requirement story and them implement it in a way that best suits that organisation.
+This allows different organisations to take the exact same requirements story and them implement it in a way that best suits that organisation.

 If you have identified a control that is missing from the project, you can either create a simple Github issue with the details, or write a new BDD story in an existing or new feature file.

+For more information about BDD, see the [Learning more]() section below.

 ### Community development